-Some sexual misconduct complaints may not constitute Title IX complaints, depending on the facts of the case.
+Some sexual misconduct complaints may not constitute Title IX complaints, depending on the facts of the case but they might constitute sexual harassment under CA SB 493 and will be adjudicated under the applicable procedures.
+Further details are described below.
 If it is determined in the initial assessment with the Title IX Coordinator or through the process that the complaint is not a Title IX complaint, it will be addressed through the Bias, Discrimination and Harassment Policy.
 Misconduct that may or may not be a Title IX complaint, depending on the facts, includes sexual exploitation, sexual violence and nonconsensual sexual contact, as defined below.

-Dismissal of a Formal Complaint or Allegation (Mandatory and Discretionary)2
+Dismissal of a Formal Complaint or Allegation (Mandatory and Discretionary) of a Title IX Complaint2

-The college must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:
+The college must dismiss a formal complaint or any allegations therein under Title IX if, at any time during the investigation or hearing, it is determined that:

-- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined above, even if proved; and/or - 2.
-The conduct did not occur in an educational program or activity controlled by the college (including buildings or property controlled by recognized student organizations), and/or the college does not have control of the Respondent; and/or - 3.
-The conduct did not occur against a person in the United States; and/or - 4.
-At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of the recipient.3
+- The conduct alleged in the formal complaint would not constitute sexual harassment as defined above, even if proved; and/or - The conduct did not occur in an educational program or activity controlled by the college (including buildings or property controlled by recognized student organizations), and/or the college does not have control of the Respondent; and/or - The conduct did not occur against a person in the United States; and/or - At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of the college.3

-The college may dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing:
+The college may dismiss a formal complaint or any allegations therein under Title IX if, at any time during the investigation or hearing:

-- 1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; or - 2.
-The Respondent is no longer enrolled in or employed by the recipient; or - 3.
-Specific circumstances prevent the recipient from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+- A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; or - The Respondent is no longer enrolled in or employed by the college; or - Specific circumstances prevent the college from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.